cristianglezm/EvoGarden/README.md

     -   **Predation Strategy**: Birds have a target priority.
 They prefer to hunt moving insects but will resort to eating stationary eggs if no unprotected insects are nearby.
     -   **Prey Protection**: Birds cannot see or prey on an insect while it is resting on the same cell as a flower.
 This makes flowers a crucial safe haven for insects.
     -   **Nutrient Cycle**: After killing an insect, the bird leaves behind a nutrient-rich dropping (`💩`) in that cell.
 Eating an egg does not produce a nutrient.
+-   **Eagles** (`🦅`): The apex predators of the garden, introduced dynamically by the simulation to maintain ecological balance.
+    -   **AI & Purpose**: Eagles are not a permanent part of the ecosystem but are a regulatory mechanism.
+When the insect population crashes due to too many birds, an eagle will spawn with a single purpose: to hunt one bird.
+    -   **Lifecycle**: After successfully hunting a bird, the eagle immediately leaves the simulation.
+This act of culling the predator population helps prevent the extinction of insects and restores balance to the food chain.

 ### Nutrients & The Ecosystem Loop
 Nutrients (`💩`) are the simulation's core resource.